-A situation that gives rise to the need for First Aid will lead to a member of staff ringing the First Aid officer immediately on extension 187.
+A situation that gives rise to the need for First Aid will lead to a member of staff raising a first aid call-out on Arbor..
+If they feel the incident to be worthy of hospital treatment they should phone 999.
 If a member of staff does not have access to a phone then:

-- in the first instance they will seek help from nearby colleagues who can arrange for a first-aider to be present by phoning ext 187 or contacting reception for assistance, or - they will send a student to reception where a call will be made to the First Aid room or the mobile phone of the First Aid officer.
+- in the first instance they will seek help from nearby colleagues who can arrange for a first-aider to be present by phoning ext 505 or contacting reception for assistance, or - they will send a student to reception where a call will be made to the First Aid room or the mobile phone of the First Aid officer.
 Should the First Aid Officer not be contactable the reception staff will contact a member of staff from the list of trained First Aid staff - such a list is kept at reception.